I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_ipsec_offload_v2.md

 ## Members

+`Encapsulation`

+The MAC encapsulation types that are supported for IPsec offload.
+For more information about this
+     member, see the following Remarks section.

+`IPv6Supported`

+A BOOLEAN value that is set to <b>TRUE</b> if IPsec offload processing on IPv6 traffic is supported.
+     Otherwise, this member is <b>FALSE</b>.

+`IPv4Options`

+A BOOLEAN value that is set to <b>TRUE</b> if the NIC supports IPsec offload of packets with IPv4
+     options.
+Otherwise, this member is <b>FALSE</b>.

+`IPv6NonIPsecExtensionHeaders`

+A BOOLEAN value that is set to <b>TRUE</b> if the NIC supports IPsec offload processing for packets with
+     non-IPsec IPv6 extension headers in addition to IPsec headers.
+Otherwise, this member is <b>FALSE</b>.

 `Ah`

 A BOOLEAN value that is set to <b>TRUE</b> if the NIC can perform IPsec offload operations on send and
      receive packets that contain an authentication header (AH) security payload.
+Otherwise, this member is
+     <b>FALSE</b>.

+`Esp`

+A BOOLEAN value that is set to <b>TRUE</b> if the NIC can perform IPsec offload operations on send and
+     receive packets that contain an encapsulating security payload (ESP).
 Otherwise, this member is
      <b>FALSE</b>.

 `AhEspCombined`